openethereum/parity-ethereum/README.md

 - Windows

     Make sure you have Visual Studio 2015 with C++ support installed.
-Next, use the following commands to install and set up the msvc toolchain:
+Next, download and run the rustup installer from https://static.rust-lang.org/rustup/dist/x86_64-pc-windows-msvc/rustup-init.exe and use the following command to install and set up the msvc toolchain:
     ```
-	$ rustup toolchain install stable-x86_64-pc-windows-msvc
 	$ rustup default stable-x86_64-pc-windows-msvc
     ```